Main Statement

 How can drawing merge with daily life to see and experience both in unusual and surprising ways?

-In Walking Drawings, I engage in a responsive mark making process with my surroundings while in flux.
-This activity encourages being fully present to the environment as one passes through it.
+In Walking Drawings (Under the Trees November), I engage in a responsive mark making process with my surroundings as I move through it.
+This activity encourages being fully present in the local environment.
 It brings together interests in unconventional methods of drawing and mapping a sense of place.
-Marks are made on paper as the body bobs up and down to translate the experience.
 Drawing this way encourages “being” rather than “doing”.
 Over time, this process awakens the senses to not only see what is around, but to feel and become immersed in the sounds and textures.
-Recent works were created while on nature walks in the early spring and summer.
-The lightness of the blooms and air flow were inspirations.
-These series encourages taking time to become immersed the local landscape and notice what is happening.

 I am also interested in how these works can be documented on site and how that can offer unusual ways of creating installations.